pixelass/pixelass/README.md

 ## Conclusion

 Gregor Adams' story is a powerful reminder of the incredible potential that lies within each of us.
 His agility, unyielding quest for knowledge, and dedication to empowering others through teaching and mentorship make him a true inspiration.
-As we look at the life of this self-taught developer, coach, and mentor, we are reminded that with passion, determination, and the willingness to continuously learn, anyone can achieve greatness and positively impact the lives of others
+As we look at the life of this self-taught developer, coach, and mentor, we are reminded that with passion, determination, and the willingness to continuously learn, anyone can achieve greatness and positively impact the lives of others.